Berigny/agds-starter-kit/FirebaseStudioSetup.md

 ---

 ## ✅ Step 5: Deploy to Firebase Hosting

+Deploy the application to Firebase Hosting using the `deploy` script in `package.json`.

+For **manual deployments**, use the script with your Firebase CI token:
 ```
 bash
-firebase deploy
+yarn deploy
 ```
+> 💡 **Note:** Replace `"YOUR_CI_TOKEN"` in the `deploy` script within `package.json` with your actual Firebase CI token obtained by running `firebase login:ci`.

+For **automated deployments** with GitHub Actions, a Firebase Service Account Key is used (see Step 7).

-You’ll get a live URL like:
+Upon successful deployment, you’ll get a live URL like:
 ```
 https://your-project-id.web.app
 ```